TLS Checker: Verifying Your Website’s Security Protocol

 The Future of TLS

-TLS continues to evolve.
+TLS continues to evolve as the industry adapts to new security challenges and technologies.
 While TLS 1.3 is the current standard, work is ongoing to improve the protocol further.
 Some areas of focus include:

 TLS Checking with Odown

-While we've discussed several TLS checking tools, Odown deserves special mention.
-As a comprehensive website monitoring solution, Odown offers robust SSL/TLS monitoring capabilities.
+While we’ve discussed several TLS checking tools, Odown deserves special mention.
+As a comprehensive website and email monitoring solution, Odown offers robust SSL/TLS monitoring capabilities and helps you look under the hood of your security setup to understand the technical details and ensure strong protection.

 With Odown, you can: